player1304/45_seconds_of_thunder/README.md

 - SFX - done
 - High scores - done
 - Upgrades - done
-- Animation for player when moving
+- Animation for player when moving - done (well, up/down)
 - Cover pictures for start/game over, and a logo

 ### Other TODOs:
-- CRITICAL android screen size?
+- CRITICAL android screen size? proper scaling
 - if there are no regular enemy in the base phase, spawn_enemy
 - Should play another GameOverSound if boss defeated
 - Boss should have **missiles**